Are you looking to prepare for the winter? Looking for the best snow blower for gravel driveway?

 - Heated handle grips give an extra level of comfort and also mean that your hands don’t go numb and lose control.

-- Chute deflector included, which allows you to control the direction of the snow out of the chute.
+- Remote chute deflector is included, which allows you to control the direction of the snow out of the chute.

 - Simple and reliable electric start.